z3h4/useful-commands/HTML & CSS/css.md

       flex-wrap: wrap;    /* Default value is nowrap */

-- To change the alignment of only one content use `align-self` property.
+- To change the alignment of only one content use `align-self` or `justify-self` property.

   - We apply this property on flex items, not on the flex container.
   - With this we can override the value we have assigned on the container using `align-items` or `justify-content`.

         align-self: flex-start;
+        justify-self: flex-start;

 ### Sizing

+- Control the size of the flex items based on the available space.
 - There are few properties which should be applied on flex items (not on the flex container).

 1.  `flex-basis`: set the initial size of a flex item.